-NICE has a new responsibility, from April 2013, to develop guidance and quality standards for social care in England.
+NICE has a new responsibility, from April 2013, to develop guidelines and quality standards for social care in England.
 This provides an opportunity to apply an evidence-based system to decision-making in the social care sector, similar to that provided for the NHS.
-It will also allow us to produce guidance that promotes better integration between health, public health and social care services.
-Our guidance will be developed in close partnership with, rather than imposed upon, service users and carers, practitioners and organisations working in social care.
+It will also allow us to produce guidelines that promotes better integration between health, public health and social care services.
+Our guidelines will be developed in close partnership with, rather than imposed upon, service users and carers, practitioners and organisations working in social care.

-In addition to the social care quality standards already published, NICE is currently developing or planning to develop guidance and quality standards with a particular focus on social care on the topics below:
+In addition to the social care quality standards already published, NICE is currently developing or planning to develop guidelines and quality standards with a particular focus on social care on the topics below: